Gay Friendly Hotel Athens Greece: Top 5 (Updated 2021)

 Chic and with a unique design, the petite suites are located on the 3rd floor of the O&B Athens Boutique Hotel, boasting large terraces with unique Acropolis views.

-4. A for Athens Hotel – Gay Friendly Hotel Athens
+4. A for Athens Hotel – Gay Friendly Hotels Athens

 Right next to Monastiraki Metro Station, A for Athens offers a rooftop bar with a stunning view of the Acropolis.
 Nightlife districts of Psirri, Monastiraki and Plaka are a 5-minute walk.